-Stricter adherence to preliminary screening method could reduce unnecessary CT scansNovember 26th, 2012 in Cancer /
+Stricter adherence to preliminary screening method could reduce unnecessary CT scansNovember 26, 2012 in Medicine & Health / Cancer

 A Henry Ford Hospital study has found that better use of commonly accepted diagnostic guidelines for detecting cervical spine injuries could reduce unnecessary CT scans and spare patients from radiation exposure.

 The multi-phase study showed that a significant number of CT scans could have been avoided if physicians adhered to the National Emergency X-Radiology Study (NEXUS) criteria, which aid Emergency Department physicians with determining whether C-spine injuries exist.
 Key findings: